 Visit the United States Census Bureau to view the complete NAICS code list.

-At SecureGlobalPay, we specialize in providing electronic payment processing services for the debt consolidation industry, including merchant accounts, e-check processing and debit card processing.
-We provide debt consolidation merchant accounts to help debt consolidation.
-Debt consolidation organizations can depend upon merchant accounts from SecureGlobalPay.
-If your agency needs a merchant account, be sure to contact SecureGlobalPay today.
+At SecureGlobalPay, we specialize in providing electronic payment processing services for the debt consolidation industry.
+Our line of services includes merchant accounts, e-check processing and debit card processing.

 Let us find your business the perfect, cost-effective merchant account to get your debt consolidation business off the ground.